AzureOrange404/DangerousWiki/index.md

 # RickDangerous Project Wiki

 This site mainly functions as a guide for using RetroPie especially with a RickDangerous disk image.

-*The page is still in early development*
+*The wiki is still in early development*

 ## Recommended Hardware